John-DiP/John-DiP/README.md

 Currently a CS Student in College

-Note: I will be alot more active on ths account
+Note: I will be alot more active on ths account in the summer
 <!--
 **John-DiP/John-DiP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.